Understanding Non-Solicitation Agreements In Calgary, Alberta

-What is a Non-Solicitation Agreement?
+What Is A Non-Solicitation Agreement?

-How Enforceable Are Non-Solicitation Agreements?
+How Enforceable Are These Contracts?

 In many cases a non-solicitation agreement is more enforceable than a non-competition agreement.
 The courts do not support agreements that keep people from earning a living in their regular job. a non-competition agreement prevents that.
 A non-solicitation agreement lets them earn a living, they just cannot solicit clients or employees from their previous employer.
 To be enforceable, there needs to be restrictions of time (such as for one year) and the terms cannot be unreasonable.

 We often draft the contract looking at ways to minimize the impact of it on the other person to help ensure the enforceable nature.
 For example, we limit the impact by focusing:

 This means limiting a restriction on soliciting people to a specific area.
 Prohibiting a person from soliciting geographically (ie the person is free to solicit a certain number of kilometers from the business.) allows the person to still work, just outside the area that your business functions.
 For example, the limit may include a radius or specific cities or towns.

 This limits relates to how long the restriction remains in place.
 Most non-solicitation agreements restrict soliciting only for a specific time frame.
 Often this time is one or two years.
 Long terms run the risk of a court stating that it is an unfair restriction on a person’s ability to work.